pixelflinger/lanczos-2d/README.md

 _Examples of various filters frequency response profiles.
 We use the radial version of filters for illustration._

-## Temporal Anti-aliasing

-We can do all the analysis in one dimension because we've seen earlier that we can use separable reconstruction filters, which consists of 1-D filters applied horizontally first and then vertically.

-### Spatial Anti-aliasing filter
+## Spatial anti-aliasing filter

-First let's look at the spatial-only case.
 We render the image at a higher resolution than the desired output resolution, for instance 4x.
 The higher sampling rate allows higher frequencies in the image to be preserved by the sampling process, instead of being _folded back_ into the image due to the spectrum replication discussed earlier.

 The output image is then reconstructed by applying a low-pass filter satisfying the Nyquist frequency at the output resolution.
 Output, anti-aliased, samples are reconstructed one at a time by applying the low-pass filter, for example Lanczos-2.
 This precisely corresponds to the figure below:

 ![aa_filter_spatial.svg](art/aa_filter_spatial.svg)

 The anti-aliased sample is reconstructed by calculating the weighted-sum of each high-resolution sample by the kernel value at that sample location.
 This is called a **convolution**:

 $$\bar{s}[j] = \frac{1}{K} \sum_{i=-N}^{N}s[j-i]w_i$$